 Want to give the author direct feedback?
 Follow @Lukejobson97 on Twitter for more insight.

-On the other hand, Lebron James is having one of his best years as well, with a team that has quite the mix of youthfulness.
-James is averaging over 27 points per game, as well as 8 rebounds and 7 assists.
-There is also the fact that 5 of his last 6 games consist of double-doubles, two of which are triple-doubles.
+On the other hand, Lebron James is having one of his best years as well, with a team that has quite the mix of youth.
+James is averaging 27.3 points per game, as well as 8.3 rebounds and 7.1 assists.
 The reliance on James to rebound and produce offensively would decrease dramatically if Davis were to get traded.
 With James returning from a groin injury, this is a much-needed trade.

 Should this trade happen, Los Angeles would have every piece needed to win a Championship.
-We wrote last month that LeBron James will take the Lakers to the NBA Championship, and the addition of Davis would strengthen this claim.
-JaVale McGee has been fantastic, but this would allow McGee to fulfill his role as an impact player, the original intent of his signing.
+We wrote in November that LeBron James will take the Lakers to the NBA Championship, and the addition of Davis would strengthen this claim.
+JaVale McGee has been fantastic, but this would allow McGee to fulfill his role as an impact player; the original intent of his signing.

-In saying that, the final call would end up with Davis.
-He has come out and stated he wants to win.
-A record of 15-17 is not winning, despite the career year that Anthony Davis is having.
+In December, Davis stated that what matters most is winning.
+A record of 22-28 is not winning.
 Based in an interview, LeBron James has stated his desire to play alongside Davis.

 “I don’t really care,” Davis told ESPN’s Zach Lowe on Wednesday night, responding to James’ comments.
 “Obviously, it’s cool to hear any high-caliber player say they want to play with me.
 But my job is to turn this team around.
 If we’re 15-17, that means I’m not doing my job.”
 (The Advocate via ESPN)